Benefits for Veterans

 - In order to begin receiving benefits at North Park, veterans need to bring a copy of their discharge paper (DD-214), and their Certificate of Eligibility to Emily Hawkinson in Student Administrative Services.
 Emily can be reached at (773) 244-5561 or via email.
 Students who have not received their Certificate of Eligibility can apply for it online.
 Duplicate copies of the Certificate of Eligibility can be obtained from the VA, (888) GI-BILL1.

 - Each semester, you must fill out the Veteran's Certification Form.
 This form will give the VA School Certifying Official the necessary information to certify enrollment with the VA each semester.
 This form must be filled out at the start of each term.
 If the form is not submitted by the end of the add/drop period (4th week of the semester), then a hold will be placed on the account, which will prevent the student from adjusting his/her schedule, registering for future terms, obtaining transcripts, and/or receiving his/her diploma.

-- Students can contact Rob Berki in the Admission Office to indicate their veteran status.
+- Admission applicants should contact Rob Berki in the Admission Office to indicate their veteran status.

 Military Tuition Assistance (TA) is a financial support program available for active duty military personnel with varying benefits based on the branch of service.

 North Park does not participate in the government’s Military Assistance Program.
 In order not to penalize students interested in attending North Park University, North Park offers an institutional Military Tuition grant in the amount that would have been covered by the Department of Defense’s Tuition Assistance Program not to exceed the cost of tuition.
 Students should submit the appropriate documentation of their Tuition Assistance Authorization to Emily Hawkinson to ensure their account is properly credited.

 Satisfactory Academic Progress